Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_tutorial_nar_mathematically_controlled.md

 2. Ensure the time step is set as `1e-6`.
 3. Click `Export & Run`.

-Click on `CellBlender > Reload Visualization Data`.
+Click `CellBlender > Reload Visualization Data`.
 You have the option of watching the animation within the Blender window by clicking the play button at the bottom of the screen.

 ![image-center](../assets/images/motifs_norm8.png){: .align-center}